Ubuntu Considering an HTML5-Based OS Installer - Slashdot

 I hope it has jQuery.
 It's the best!

-and i say to myself (Score:2)
+and i say to myself (Score:5, Funny)

 Re: (Score:2)